Orthopedic Surgery

 Simple Syndactyly

-Fusion involves only skin and soft tissue between fingers.
+Fusion involves only skin and soft tissue without bone involvement.

 Complex Syndactyly

-Fusion includes bones, joints, or deeper structures of the fingers.
+Fusion includes deeper structures such as bones, joints, or nails.

 High-Quality Care in India